foam-framework/foam/tutorial/todo/5-view.md

 ### Wire in our new view

 We need to override the default list view with our own.
 FOAM has a variety of views that expect a DAO and render its contents in some fashion.
-The four main ones are:
+Here are the four main ones.

-- `foam.ui.DAOListView` is a basic list, used by default.
+- `foam.ui.DAOListView` is a basic list, used by default in the Browser.
-- `foam.ui.ScrollView` is an infinite-scrolling version that uses native browser scrolling and can handle 100,000 rows at 60fps on mobile.
+- `foam.ui.ScrollView` is an infinite-scrolling version that uses native browser scrolling and can handle over 100,000 rows at 60fps on mobile.
 - `foam.ui.(md.)TableView` renders an HTML `<table>`.
 - `foam.ui.(md.)FlexTableView` renders a table with adjustible columns and infinite scrolling.